Okay, gals, we need to talk about getting the right breast pump.

 The Willow is the new(ish) kid on the block, but it’s already changing the game, so to speak.
 Like the Elvie, the Willow may be worth the splurge if discretion and portability are your top priorities.

 - The Babyation ($450) is marketed as a super-quiet, super-discreet pump.
 Instead of attaching collection bottles to your breasts, this pump allows for easy use under a shirt because the collection bottles are distanced from your breasts.
 Sounds pretty great.
 We’ll keep you posted.

-3. Use a Manual Breast Pump (or Hand Pump)
+3. Use a Manual Milk Pump

 In addition to an electric pump (or, for infrequent pumpers, in lieu of an electric pump), I recommend a simple hand pump that you can throw in your bag when you’re leaving the house for a long period of time.